 Jack Whitten: The Messenger is organized by Michelle Kuo, Chief Curator at Large and Publisher, with Helena Klevorn, Curatorial Assistant to the Chief Curator at Large and Publisher, Dana Liljegren and Eana Kim, Curatorial Assistants, Department of Painting and Sculpture, David Sledge, Mellon-Marron Research Consortium Fellow, Department of Painting and Sculpture, and Kiko Aebi, former Curatorial Associate, Department of Painting and Sculpture.

-Leadership support for the exhibition is provided by the Jon Stryker Endowment, the Leontine S. and Cornell G. Ebers Endowment Fund, The Black Arts Council of The Museum of Modern Art, and Agnes Gund through The Black Arts Council of The Museum of Modern Art.
+Leadership support for the exhibition is provided by the Jon Stryker Endowment, the Leontine S. and Cornell G. Ebers Endowment Fund, Lonti Ebers, The Black Arts Council of The Museum of Modern Art, and Agnes Gund through The Black Arts Council of The Museum of Modern Art.

-Major funding is provided by the Eyal and Marilyn Ofer Family Foundation.
+Major funding is provided by the Eyal and Marilyn Ofer Family Foundation and The Contemporary Arts Council of The Museum of Modern Art.

 Additional support is provided by an Anonymous donor and by Scott and Margot Ziegler.